 Category results for "Legal"

-A task force in Colorado will be making recommendations on how to regulate marijuana, now that recreational use of the drug has been legalized.
-The group is suggesting rules for everything from “pot tourism” to whether people can smoke marijuana on their backyard patios.
+A task force in Colorado has issued recommendations on how to regulate marijuana, now that recreational use of the drug has been legalized.

 A bill introduced by a Nevada state senator would allow patients addicted to prescription drugs to sue the physicians who prescribed the drugs, as well as the products’ manufacturers.
 The measure is strongly opposed, according to the Associated Press.